SairinSultana/SairinSultana/README.md

 - 👋 Assalamualaikum, I’m @SairinSultana
-- 👀 I’m interested in Coding
+- 👀 Exploring the world of coding
-- 🌱 I’m currently learning Developing
+- 🌱 currently learning  Python, JavaScript and Web Development
+- 🎯 Aiming to contribute to open-source and develop scalable web apps

 <!---